Ethorbit/INI_Backup/README.md

 # ARKBackup
-Backs up all your ARK INI files &amp; can restore all saved settings
+Backs up/restores all your ARK INI files